SESYNC-ci/sesync-ci.github.io/faq/_drafts/virtual_comms_tech.md

 ### Document Creation/Editing/Storage

 Storing and sharing documents in one centralized place is important in collaborative projects to ensure everyone is working from the same starting point.
-In addition to the storage we provide at [files.sesync.org](files.sesync.org), these solutions include options such as simultaneous document editing, cloud storage, and document history.
+In addition to the storage we provide at [files.sesync.org](files.sesync.org), some of these solutions include options such as simultaneous document editing, cloud storage, and document history.

  - [Etherpad](https://etherpad.org/)
  - [Google Drive*](https://www.google.com/intl/en/drive/)